 SHOULD I SPAY MY CAT OR NOT?

-The decision is up to you, whether or not you want your cat to get pregnant or not.
-But as a responsible pet owner, make sure that she is full-grown already and ready to take care of her kittens.
+Just like with all pet parent decisions, this one is totally up to you!
+It's based off of whether or not you want your cat to get pregnant.
+But as a responsible pet owner, make sure that she is full-grown already and ready to take care of her kittens in a successful healthy manner.

 If you decide not to breed her and she’s not able to mate, she will continuously go through a heat cycle every after some weeks until she gets pregnant.
 When your cat is always in heat, this becomes stressful for her.
-She might lose weight, begin the stage of overgrooming and worse, develop behavioral issues.
+She might lose weight, begin the stage of over-grooming and worse, develop behavioral issues, and no one wants that!

 WHAT TO DO SO MY CAT DOES NOT GET PREGNANT?